psaikido/hugle.uk/content/shavian/type-trainer.md

 words: false
 ---

 Choose a subset of letters from the drop down.
-If you have a keymap setup, change to it so that you can type shavian letters.
+If you have a [linux Shaw 2-Layer](https://gitlab.com/iykury/shavian-xkb) keymap setup, change to it so that you can type shavian letters.
 Follow the prompts and type in the box above.